 The first involves bullet weights with a spiral-shaped wire protruding from the wider end.
 Once on your line, push the weight against the lure, and spin it.
 The wire will bite into the plastic, pulling the weight against it and holding it in place.

 The second option uses a small robber stop, similar to what is used with slip bobbers.
 Those stops work well for this, too.
 The stops usually come on a folded piece of wire.
 Run your line through the wire loop, and work the stop onto your line.
 Once there, slide on your sinker, tie a hook and rig a lure.
 Then slide the stop down the line to lock the weight in place.

 You don’t have to push the stop tight against the weight.
 If you leave about a ½-inch of play, the sinker will move away from your lure just enough to give it more action.
 You can add a glass bead between the weight and the lure.
 The moving weight will clack with it, attracting bass.

 It’s easy to get caught in a lure rut when flipping and pitching.
 The techniques were built around Texas-rigged soft plastics and jigs.
 But they work well with other types, too.

 Lures flipped and pitched to bass carry the element of surprise with them.
-But just because you‘re forcing a fish to react doesn’t mean you shouldn’t pay attention to the lure’s size.
+But just because you‘re forcing a fish to react doesn’t mean you should ignore the lure’s size.

-When the bite gets tough, or you’re fishing a river or tidal fishery, downsizing your jigs and soft-plastics can mean more bites.
+When the bite gets tough, or you’re fishing a river or tidal fishery, downsizing your jigs and soft plastics can mean more bites.
 Using lighter line, or at least smaller diameter, can have the same effect.
-Just take more care on your hook sets so not to break off any bass.
+Just take care of your hook sets to not break off any bass.